Marco Harboe Ramkilde

-Marco Harboe Ramkilde (born 9 May 1998) is a Danish football player who plays as centre-forward for AaB.
+Marco Harboe Ramkilde (born 9 May 1998) is a Danish football player who plays as centre-forward for Danish 2nd Division side AB.

 Career

 Club career

 In 2016, Ramklide was called up for AaB first team.
 On 29 May 2016, he made his Danish Superliga debut against OB at EWII Park, replacing Christian Bassogog at the 59th minute.

 Ramkilde left by the end of the 2018/19, where his contract expired.
 On 17 March 2020, Ramkilde joined Queens Park Rangers on an 18-month deal.
 Ramkilde left after the 2021/22 season when his contract expired making one appearance.

 On 28 September 2022, Ramkilde returned to AaB as a free agent, signing a deal until the end of the year.
+In pursuit of more playing time, Ramkilde moved on July 5, 2023 to newly promoted Danish Superliga club Hvidovre IF on a loan deal for the upcoming 2023-24 season.
+Ramkilde only managed 92 minutes of playing time in Hvidvore due to injuries, and left Hvidovre at the end of the season.

+On June 17, 2024 Ramkilde signed with Danish 2nd Division club AB.

 International career

 Ramkilde has represented his country at various age groups.
 He was a member of Denmark national under-17 football team in the 2015 UEFA European Under-17 Championship qualification.
 Since September 2016, he has been member of Denmark national under-19 football team and played in 2017 UEFA European Under-19 Championship qualification.